-How can something so elegant and primal be fantatically delicious yet so quick and easy?
-I make this recipe when I want a feast for my family, or a crowd, during the winter months or for summertime grilling.
-Spotted in a Food & Wine magazine years ago by the wonderful Chef Nancy Silverton, the greatness is its simplicity: the steak; marinated in olive oil, rosemary and balsamic vinegar, holds onto these flavors while letting chemistry tenderize.
-It's a quick sear, then into the oven (or continued on a covered grill) for less than a half hour depending on the meat's weight.
-While the recipe - in its perfection - calls for porterhouse, I use it on any thick steak that can be called a roast.
+How can something so elegant and primal be uber delicious yet quick and easy?
+I make this recipe when I want a feast for my family or a crowd, during the winter months or for summertime grilling.
+Spotted in a Food & Wine magazine years ago, it's a simplistic marinade of rosemary, olive oil and balsamic vinegar that infuse flavor while letting chemistry tenderize.
+It's a quick sear then into the oven for a short finish.
+While the recipe, in its perfection, calls for porterhouse, I use any thick steak that can be cut as a roast.
 And the bone-in, while not essential, makes it that much better.
 Enjoy!

 1 cup balsamic vinegar

 1/2 cup plus 2 tablespoons extra-virgin olive oil